Sales tax amnesty

 Who: United States and foreign businesses that use a marketplace provider, such as Fulfillment by Amazon (FBA) or eBay, to fulfill orders on their behalf — such businesses are oftentimes known as marketplace sellers.
-To qualify, you must have inventory stored in a third-party fulfillment center in one or more of the participating states.
-You must not have any other tie to those states that creates nexus, the obligation to collect sales tax.
-Further, you must not have had any prior contact with those states concerning real or potential tax liability.
+The program was only open to sellers with inventory stored in a third-party fulfillment center in one or more of the participating states.
+It was not open to sellers with any other tie to those states that creates nexus, the obligation to collect sales tax, or sellers with any prior contact with those states concerning real or potential tax liability.

 What: Sales/use and income/franchise tax amnesty for online marketplace sales into participating states — forgives applicable back taxes, interest, and penalties.

 When: Aug.
-17–Oct.
-17, 2017.
-Taxpayers wishing to participate must file an application during this window.
+17–Nov.
+1, 2017.
+Taxpayers wishing to participate had to file an application during this window.

-Where: Alabama, Arkansas, Connecticut, Florida, Idaho, Iowa, Kansas, Kentucky, Louisiana, Missouri, New Jersey, North Carolina, Oklahoma, South Dakota, Tennessee, Texas, Utah, and Vermont are waiving all applicable back taxes.
-Colorado1, Massachusetts 2, Minnesota 3, Nebraska4, Washington, D.C.5, and Wisconsin6 are offering limited amnesty.
-Check back, this list may grow.
+Where: Alabama, Arkansas, Connecticut, Florida, Idaho, Iowa, Kansas, Kentucky, Louisiana, Missouri, New Jersey, North Carolina, Oklahoma, Rhode Island, South Dakota, Tennessee, Texas, Utah, and Vermont waived all applicable back taxes.
+Colorado1, Massachusetts 2, Minnesota 3, Nebraska4, Washington, D.C.5, and Wisconsin6 offered limited amnesty.

-How: Interested businesses and states will work together via the Multistate Tax Commission (MTC) Voluntary Disclosure Program.
-Business info will not be revealed to states until both parties (the state and the business) sign the voluntary disclosure agreement.
+How: Interested businesses and states worked together via the Multistate Tax Commission (MTC) Voluntary Disclosure Program.
+Business info wasn't revealed to states until both parties (the state and the business) signed the voluntary disclosure agreement.

-1 Colorado will not assess any back liability for uncollected sales/use tax, and it agrees not to assess income tax for the time period prior to its four-year look-back period.
+1 Colorado is not assessing any back liability for uncollected sales/use tax, and it agrees not to assess income tax for the time period prior to its four-year look-back period.
 Income tax due for the tax years included in its four-year look-back period, plus interest, must be paid.

 2 Massachusetts is maintaining a look-back period.
 Details to be determined.